 While personalisation is widely regarded as the pinnacle of customer engagement, it’s all too easy at the same time to cross the line between being helpful and being intrusive when dealing with a more privacy-conscious generation of customers.
 So make sure your conversation is relevant and provide timely information to your most valuable customers right when they need it, like an offer for help after a failed transaction or when they’ve spent a long time trying to decide between two products.

 Achieving business zen with a unified customer view

 Many of us fall prey to ad fatigue and endless re-targeting.
 While it’s frustrating, it throws light on the fact that customer data is still jumbled, redundant, or even mismanaged chunks of information.
-Businesses should make sure that they use a CRM tool that gives a holistic view of customer data, and helps avoid any missteps in data management and customer communication.
+Businesses should ensure that they use a CRM tool that gives a holistic view of customer data and helps avoid any missteps in data management and customer communication.

 A customer engagement strategy is critical to the success of any business.
-Customers who are actively engaged not only spend more money, but also become a company’s best brand advocate and recommend the business to their friends, colleagues, and family.
+Customers who are actively engaged spend more money and become a company’s best brand advocate and recommend the business to their friends, colleagues, and family.